Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: Evaluation

 \subsection{Matrix Multiplication}

 We evaluate GEMM kernels with matrix dimensions of $M=N=8192$ while sweeping the inner dimension $K$ from $256$ to $16384$, and report the throughput for FP16 and FP8.
+Notice these matrix sizes are representative in real LLM workloads~\cite{touvron2023llama,dubey2024llama3,grok2,yang2025qwen3}.
 As shown in Fig.~\ref{fig:gemm_results}, across both precisions, \Name achieves the same level of performance as the highly optimized kernel library cuBLAS while outperforming the other general-purpose frameworks on most shapes. \Name reaches up to 79\% hardware utilization in both FP16 and FP8.

-In FP16, \Name delivers average speedups of 1.01$\times$, 1.13$\times$, 1.23$\times$, and 1.09$\times$ over cuBLAS, Triton, TileLang, and ThunderKittens, respectively.
+In FP16, \Name delivers average speedups of 1.01$\times$, 1.13$\times$, 1.15$\times$, and 1.09$\times$ over cuBLAS, Triton, TileLang, and ThunderKittens, respectively.
 The improvements over Triton highlight the advantage of overlapping TMA-driven data movement with WGMMA execution.
 In contrast, Triton employs an Ampere-style software pipelining scheme for asynchronous copies, which is less effective on Hopper than the hardware-backed warp-specialization strategy in \Name.
+We also observe \Name is worse than cuBLAS for small $K$, which is mainly because the overhead of Triton becomes relatively significant compared to the highly optimized CUDA library implementation in cuBLAS.
 TileLang and ThunderKittens are extensively tuned for large $K$, leading to stronger performance than \Name when $K\geq 8192$.

 In FP8, the benefits of automatic warp specialization are more pronounced, particularly at small $K$.
-On average, \Name achieves 1.06$\times$, 1.02$\times$, 2.40$\times$, and 1.24$\times$ speedup over cuBLAS, Triton, TileLang, and ThunderKittens, respectively.
-TileLang encounters layout-management challenges for FP8 WGMMA, yielding an inferior implementation that lags other frameworks; at $K=256$, \Name is 3.99$\times$ faster than TileLang.
-ThunderKittens appears less carefully tuned for FP8, resulting in up to 1.61$\times$ lower throughput at small $K$.
+On average, \Name achieves 1.06$\times$, 1.02$\times$, 1.22$\times$, and 1.24$\times$ speedup over cuBLAS, Triton, TileLang, and ThunderKittens, respectively.
+This is because the smaller, faster FP8 tiles make Tensor Core computation so rapid that memory transfer and synchronization become bottlenecks. \Name's warp-specialized pipeline alleviates this by maintaining continuous data flow.
+The \aref abstraction automatically balances producer and consumer warps and deepens prefetching to fully utilize Tensor Cores, yielding larger relative gains for FP8 than for FP16.
+TileLang and ThunderKittens appear less tuned for FP8, resulting in up to 1.59$\times$ and 1.61$\times$ lower throughput at small $K$, respectively.
 Overall, these results indicate that \Name's \aref abstraction and automatic warp specialization provide a robust orchestration mechanism that overlaps TMA loads and WGMMA across precisions.
+We also observe that the Triton baseline exceeds \Name in certain cases, primarily because Triton has extensively tuned its software pipeline for simple GEMM kernels. \Name's advantages become more pronounced in more complex kernels with deeper communication–computation dependencies, such as FlashAttention in \S~\ref{sub:mha}.